- Medieval Potteries

 Two possible 15th-century potters are known.
 In 1405 Richard Knyzt, crokker, had a wife named Joan who held a garden on Brandon Hill, to the west of the city, and in 1454 William Tanner is recorded as holding a tenement on the east side of Redcliff Street, although later deeds refer to William Tanner as a brasier.

 Surprisingly, there is no evidence of pottery being manufactured in Bristol or the surrounding area during the 16th century or the early 17th century.
 Although large amounts of pottery were found during the excavation of the late 16th-century material infilling St Clement’s Dock at Narrow Quay, there were no products amongst this pottery which could, with certainty, be identified as having been made in Bristol (Good 1987).
-It is known that a William Duffett obtained his freedom to work as an earthen potter in Bristol on 2 September 1572, and it is assumed that he was making red earthenwares, but then there are no further references to potters in the documentary record until the establishment of the tin-glazed earthenware industry, initially in Brislington and then in Bristol, in the middle of the 17th century.
+It is known that a William Duffett obtained his freedom to work as an earthen potter in Bristol on 2 September 1572, and it is assumed that he was making red earthenwares, but there are no subsequent references to potters in the documentary record until the establishment of the tin-glazed earthenware industry, initially in Brislington and then in Bristol, in the middle of the 17th century.

 - Barton, K.J.
 1963.
 A medieval pottery kiln at Ham Green, Bristol.
 Transactions of the Bristol and Gloucestershire Archaeological Society 82, 95-126.